 A course in the development of aural perception through the techniques of music dictation, sight singing and rhythm exercises.
 To be taken concurrently with MUS 281.
 (45 lab hours) (DA)

+Prerequisite: MUS 108 or consent of instructor.
 Corequisite: MUS 281.

 MUS 284 Aural Training II (1)